QUESTIONS ABOUT YOUR BILL?

 The service fee is to recoup the costs of processing payments.
 This is similar to the handling fee charged by Shelby County for license tag renewal.
 Shelby County adds a service charge for any transaction type that has additional fees to process.
 Making payment by credit card or mail-in check has an additional cost but is a convenience we offer for our patrons.

 This is where the payment processing center is now located.
+The bank is still local.

 Still have questions?